Jewellery Workshops In Cornwall With Sarah Drew Jewellery

 Sarah can be found sea swimming, beach-combing and walking along the Cornish coastline, picking up treasures on her way.
 When Sarah's not busy making her own designs, she's helping others fall in love with the craft too!
 Providing jewellery making workshops in her St Austell studio and across Cornwall, to other creatives willing to turn their found objects into wonderful pieces of handmade jewellery.

 Looking for jewellery making supplies in Cornwall?
 You can get everything you need online right here with Kernowcraft - from gemstones, metal and wire, charms, beading threads to jewellery tools!
-Once you've attended a workshop in Cornwall, you'll be itching it get making at home - order online or why not pop into our counter service in Perranporth, we'd be happy to help you get started.
+Once you've attended a workshop in Cornwall, you'll be itching it get making at home.

 Necklace made from driftwood, recycled objects and beads